4K is the new Black

 You can check out a 4K version on youTube:

-Back when we thought Milli vanilli where really singing and Madonna looked her age this would have been a low light camera, for most controlled situations where there is time to set up light this camera is going to do fine.
-Offcourse I would love to have a 4K camera like the F55 for this money, but that’s the point, at 2300 euro you can’t expect a F55.
-It is a re-invention of the wheel by people who used to make IO gear, and it’s basically a beta cam era.
-It seems that every time there is a revolution in one direction, everything else drops all the advances we made in ergonomics, sensitivity and sound in the past 25 years to go right back to the beginning and build form there.
+Back when we thought Milli Vanilli were really singing and Madonna looked her age this would have been a low light camera, for most controlled situations where there is time to set up light this camera is going to do fine.
+Offcourse I would love to have a 4K camera like the F55 for this money, but that’s the point, at 2300 euro you can’t expect an F55.
+It is a re-invention of the wheel by people who used to make IO gear, and it’s basically a beta camera.
+It seems that every time there is a revolution in one direction, everything else drops all the advances we made in ergonomics, sensitivity and sound in the past 25 years to go right back to the beginning and build from there.

 Could it be Magic?

-To be honest for a while I was thinking about other camera’s like the Sony F5 or even a Arri Amira, but this means a big investment in camera, lenses and a good tripod only to satisfy my own wish for a certain look.
-The best all round camera for me is still the EX3, for pretty low light stuff I can use the 5DIII, I find it easy to focus with just the z-finder on the back LCD, a lot easier then with the 4K perhaps because the H264 codec averages everything out.
-For anything that is not low light the Blackmagic Production Camera is really nice.
+To be honest for a while I was thinking about other camera’s like the Sony F5 or even an Arri Amira, but this means a big investment in camera, lenses and a good tripod only to satisfy my own wish for a certain look.
+The best all-around camera for me is still the EX3, for pretty low light stuff I can use the 5DIII, I find it easy to focus with just the Z-finder on the back LCD, a lot easier than with the 4K perhaps because of the H264 codec averages everything out.
+For anything that is not low light, the Blackmagic Production Camera is really nice.
 Perfect for talking heads where you can crop like never before.
 It’s prores UHD, so you can basically zoom in 4X before anyone notices, but you better be sure your focus is spot on because in this image everything shows up.

-So how do we turn this sensor recorder module into a camera? we go look for the most evil things ever: RIGS!
-To be honest I hate rigs, most of the time it feels like they just add weight and a bit more comfort and ease of use, advantages you forget as soon as you have to lift the rig.
-Ont he other hand I also like the inertia it brings, perfect for shooting handheld with longer lenses.
-For this purpose I got a full Zacuto recoil rig with the tornado focus dildo.
+So how do we turn this sensor recorder module into a camera? we go look for the evilest things ever: RIGS!
+To be honest, I hate rigs, most of the time it feels like they just add weight and a bit more comfort and ease of use, advantages you forget as soon as you have to lift the rig.
+On the other hand, I also like the inertia it brings, perfect for shooting handheld with longer lenses.
+For this purpose, I got a full Zacuto recoil rig with the tornado focus dildo.

 The problem I had with the Zacuto recoil rig was that every screw was loose and even now the Axis EVF support seems to be falling apart.
 That nato rail on top of the camera seems to be the best solution, when I use the half cage the whole damn thing vibrates and shakes when you touch the viewfinder.
 Not something you want in windy conditions while shooting 400mm stuff.
 But that is another story, the only thing I can say is if you want to trick out the BMPC it is a good idea to try some stuff next to each other before buying.
 You really want something solid that does not translate any rumbles or vibrations to the camera, even with a global shutter that’s not what we want.